developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/samples/profileswitch1/index.md

 ---

 ##Overview
 This sample app demonstrates how to switch profiles dynamically based on the text field selected using [DataWedge Intent APIs](../../api).
 The application registers a focus change listener for each of the text fields and sends a SWITCH_TO_PROFILE intent to DataWedge.
-The UI is updated with the current profile in response to a GET_ACTIVE_PROFILE request, though this second step is optional and just provided so the application gives some feedback.
+The UI is updated with the current profile in response to a successful result returned from SWITCH_TO_PROFILE.
 Dummy profiles are created as part of the onCreate() call using DataWedge API CREATE_PROFILE.

 Use Cases: